hashkat/hashkat/docs/keywords.md

 ##G

 ####Gephi
+A visualization tool used heavily in this documentation.
+You can find more information on and download Gephi [here](http://gephi.github.io/).

 ####global_add_rate
 **(type: n/a)** This parameter allows one to adjust the rate at which users are being added into the network.
 To have different numbers of agents, you can adjust the add weights in the agents section of the input file.
 Also known as *add_rate*